eggfly/pico-mac-nano/README.md

 ## Hardware Notes

 The code, PCB and Macintosh case are all designed for the 2.0" 480x640px DX7 D200N2409V0 LCD panel.
-This uses the ST7701S controller and is configured via SPI.
+This uses the ST7701S controller, is configured via SPI and receives image data in RGB565 (16-bit colour).
+This LCD is natively portrait and ST7701S controller does not offer image rotation in hardware so I am displaying a 480x342 image across the upper half of the LCD panel.
+See the [pico-mac-nano project page](https://blog.1bitrainbow.com/pico-mac-nano/) for more details of my thought process.

 The case and internal layout is designed to allow the Pico Zero and SD module to be connected via 2.54mm header sockets rather than being soldered on.
 Due to the small size of the PCB, I chose not to include sockets for the unused Pico Zero pins.
 Not having these unnecessary through-hole pins allowed routing of traces more efficiently.
 Consequently, the Pico Zero connects to the PCB via a 9-pin (J3), a 2-pin (J4), and a 4-pin (J6) socket.